-To date, the AIDS Legal Project has received broad-based support from a variety of other funding sources, including AIDS United, the Ford Foundation, North Carolina State AIDS Care Unit, Fox Family Foundation, Triangle Community Foundation, Mary Duke Biddle Foundation, Bryan Family Foundation, Hillsdale Fund, Durham Merchants Association Charitable Foundation, North Carolina Bar Foundation, Mary Norris Preyer Fund, Community Foundation of Greensboro and the Elton John AIDS Foundation, as well as numerous churches, alumni and friends.
+To date, the AIDS/HIV and Cancer Legal Project has received broad-based support from a variety of other funding sources, including AIDS United, the Ford Foundation, North Carolina State AIDS Care Unit, Fox Family Foundation, Triangle Community Foundation, Mary Duke Biddle Foundation, Bryan Family Foundation, Hillsdale Fund, Durham Merchants Association Charitable Foundation, North Carolina Bar Foundation, Mary Norris Preyer Fund, Community Foundation of Greensboro and the Elton John AIDS Foundation, as well as numerous churches, alumni and friends.
 We also need your support.

 Jean M. Eddleman, ACSW, LCSW